AMENDED AND RESTATED BYLAWS OF

 - Notice: All notices of meetings shall be sent not less than ten (10) nor more than thirty (30) days before the date of the meeting to each member entitled to vote at such meeting.

-- Quorum: A quorum shall consist of a simple majority of the total number of voting members.
+- Quorum: A quorum shall consist of a majority of the total number of voting members.
 Unless otherwise stated in these Bylaws, all actions shall be by majority vote of those present at a meeting at which a quorum is present.
-Members may vote by signed proxy form.
+Members may NOT vote by proxy.

 Section 2: Elections

-- The officers shall be elected at the 1st Quarter meeting.
+- Board officers shall be elected at the 1st Quarter meeting.

-- Nominations may be made from the floor during the 4th Quarter meeting, provided consent has been obtained from the nominee.
+- Nominations may be made from any board director during the 4th Quarter meeting, provided consent has been obtained from the nominee.

 Section 1: Amendment Procedure